 What is idiopathic pulmonary fibrosis?

-Idiopathic pulmonary fibrosis (IPF) is a progressive disease isolated to the lung.
+Idiopathic pulmonary fibrosis (IPF) is a progressive disease (gets worse over time) isolated to the lung.
 It is a type of interstitial lung disease, which is a group of 200 diseases with similar symptoms but different causes.
-In IPF, lung tissue becomes scarred.
-The scarring typically starts at the edges of the lungs and progresses towards the center of the lungs, making it more and more difficult for a person to breathe.
-Unfortunately, IPF is a disabling disease without a known cure or treatment.
+Currently, more than 80,000 adults in the United States have IPF, and more than 30,000 new cases are diagnosed each year.

 What causes idiopathic pulmonary fibrosis?

-Even though the cause of IPF is still being investigated, the following are considered to be risk factors for disease development:
+The cause of IPF is unknown, but the following are possible risk factors for the disease:

 - Working around dust or fumes.
-Farmers, ranchers, hairdressers, stone cutters/polishers, and metal workers face a moderately increased risk of developing the disease due to exposure to these dusts or occupational fumes.
+Farmers, ranchers, hairdressers, stone cutters/polishers, and metal workers face a moderately increased risk of developing the disease because of exposure to these dusts or occupational fumes.

 - Age between 40 and 70 (approximately 2/3 of patients are older than 60 at the time of diagnosis)